roginfarrer/superbmeteors/_drafts/2014-12-6-starting-a-blog-with-jekyll-when-you-have-no-idea-what-you're-doing.md

 ## Success!

 And there you are!
 You’ve got a new Jekyll site published on the web.
 For more on how to publish posts and pages, I highly recommend you check out [Jekyll’s own documentation](http://jekyllrb.com/docs/).
 They’re thorough and pretty helpful.

+## Why Jekyll?

+Now that we’ve got our Jekyll site up and running, let’s talk about the advantages of Jekyll over conventional blogging platforms.
+While a flat-file structure lacks any kind of user interface or WYSIWYG editor, in return we benefit from the flexibility and ease of development.

+### Easy deployment

+While Wordpress is a powerful platform in its own right, modifying your theme files is tedious and disorganized.
+As someone who is constantly making tweaks to my site’s source files, I’d have to jump through many hoops to do so in Wordpress.
+To try any changes locally, I’d have to make sure I had an updated directory on my computer, make my changes, then use FTP to overwrite the files on my host’s server.
+If I wanted to make changes directly to my live site, I’d either have to use Wordpress’s clunky file editor or edit through the FTP client.

+In this case, I’d have numerous versions of my theme all over my drive, and could never be sure of which version was which.

+Jekyll keeps your local directory and the deployed directory in sync.
+I can use my local directory to easily and quickly make changes, and with a click of a button, it can be synced to my deployed repository.
+Easy-peasy.

+### Flexibility

+I can’t tell you how many house I have spent putting together custom post types for Wordpress.
+The task involves creating new templates, adding custom fields to the post editor, and making additions to `functions.php`.
+Not being a programmer, it was incredibly frustrating.

+With Jekyll, custom post types are a breeze.
+They only require a new template in the `_layouts` folder.
+The ability to create your own liquid tags in a posts Front Matter make link posts really easy.